We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When starting the program, dieters are given a specific number of daily points based on their height, weight, age, and weight loss goals.

-Weight Watchers is often used by those who wish to achieve sustainable weight loss.
+WW is often used by those who wish to achieve sustainable weight loss.

 In addition to making modifications to your diet, the program encourages other healthy habits, such as incorporating regular physical activity into your routine and developing a positive relationship with food.